rebonat0/gossamer/.github/ISSUE_TEMPLATE/investigation_or_research.md

 ---
 name: Investigation
 about:
-title: 'collection of business/tech scope'
+title: ' Investigate/ Research on ...'
 labels: 'T-investigation'
 assignees: ''
 ---